 I couldn't formulate a response for him, and I could feel him wilting at my side as the night progressed.
 Each girl lovelier than the next, each smile tighter than the one before.
 I could scarcely take a full breath with the stays cutting into my ribs and I was weighing the consequences of pretending to faint so I could leave when my eyes caught on him.

 Him.
 The face that blinked over me every night in my dreams.
 I would do nothing but sew on shadows for the rest of my life if it meant that I could have one more night with him.
 The figment of my imagination, the demon who branded me as odd from that first night onward.
 He hardly looked like himself, but I would recognize that face anywhere.
-The jaw that was once soft was coated in stubble, the nose longer, cheekbones stronger, shoulders so broad and legs arrestingly long.
+Stubble coated the jaw that was once soft, the nose was longer, cheekbones stronger, shoulders so broad and legs arrestingly long.
 But those eyes, those eyes hadn't changed a bit.

 "Peter."
 I didn't realize that the words escaped from my lips until Charles's head snapped toward me.
 "Peter!"